 • Partner with a friend for a daily mutual check-in

-Age Safe America is a national membership organization dedicated to meet the growing need for Home Safety Assessments and Aging-in-Place Home Modifications.
+Age Safe® America is a national membership, training and advocacy organization dedicated to meet the growing need for Home Safety Assessments and Aging-in-Place Home Modifications.
 Age Safe America members are committed to helping seniors and families determine the steps necessary to maximize both safety and independence.
 Age Safe™ Advisor Members provide evaluations, recommendations and solutions for Fall Prevention, Home Safety, Crime Prevention and Identity Theft to help older adults enjoy the comfort, freedom and independence to “age safe at home“.